phuocnguyen2201/info-sec/h5-Uryyb-Greb!.md

     ![alt Decrypt the message](image/openssl/decrypt-message.PNG)

-    It is super easy to use, with just 1 line of comment you can have a really strong encrypted message.
-It is alreay built-in Linux, so I don't have to installing it.
+    It is super easy to use, with just 1 line of command you can have a really strong encrypted message.
+It is already built-in Linux, so I don't have to installing it.